open-pioneer/trails-openlayers-base-packages/src/packages/selection/README.md

 This package provides a UI component to perform a selection on given selection sources from the map.

-TODO:

--   Document that notifier is required in app

 ## Usage

 To use the selection component you have to import `Selection` from `@open-pioneer/selection`.
+You also need the required package `@open-pioneer/notifier`.
 The mandatory properties of the `Selection` component are `mapId` and `sources` (layer source to be selected on).
 Beware the limitation per selection are 10000 items.

 ```tsx